eevee/eev.ee/content/2016-12-01-lets-stop-copying-c.markdown

 **Strong:** F#, Go (explicit numeric casts), Haskell, Python, Rust (explicit numeric casts).

 **Special mention:** ACS only has integers; even fixed-point values are stored in integers, and the compiler has no notion of a fixed-point type, making it the weakest language imaginable.
+C++ and Scala both allow defining implicit conversions, for better or worse.
 Perl 5 is weak, _but_ it avoids most of the ambiguity by having entirely separate sets of operators for string vs numeric operations.
 Python 2 is mostly strong, but that whole interchangeable bytes/text thing sure caused some ruckus.
 Tcl only has strings.

 ## Integer division